jwplayer/jwplayer-out-player-widget/readme.md

 ### [DEMO](http://developer.jwplayer.com)

 ## Configuration File
 You will need to include a `config.json` at the root of your project to implement your widget appropriately.
-By default the `config.json` file is populated with default options but you will need to include your own data for the first 3 options in the config: `widgetDivId`,`playlist`, and `videoPlayerId`.
+The `config.json` file is populated with default options, but you will need to include your own data for the first 3 options in the config: `widgetDivId`,`playlist`, and `videoPlayerId`.

 The JSON must remain in this format:
 ```